jamesmitchell601/ArcGISPro_ModelBuilder_Python-/README.md

 # ArcGISPro_ModelBuilder_Python-
-This repository is for sharing Python workflow in ArcGIS Pro.
+This repository is for sharing ArcGIS Pro models and workflows in Python.